2024 Georgia state elections

 Several elections took place in the U.S. state of Georgia in 2024.
 The general election was held on November 5, 2024.
 A presidential primary took place on March 12, 2024, while the primary for the U.S. Houses and other offices were on the ballot on May 21, 2024.
 Primary runoffs took place on June 18, 2024, if no candidate reaches under 50% threshold.
 In addition, several general elections for judicial offices and certain consolidated city-county governments were held on May 21, 2024, concurrent with the partisan primaries for non-presidential offices.

 Federal Offices

 President of the United States

 Georgia has 16 electoral votes in the Electoral College.
-Joe Biden previously won the state with 49.5% of the popular vote.
-This year, Donald Trump won the state of Georgia against Kamala Harris with 50.7%, earning Trump the 16 electoral votes.
+Joe Biden previously won the state in 2020 with 49.5% of the popular vote.
+In 2024, Donald Trump won the state of Georgia against Kamala Harris with 50.7%, earning Trump the 16 electoral votes.

 United States House of Representatives

 Georgia had 14 seats in the United States House of Representatives which were up for election.
 After redistricting following the 2020 United States Census, Republicans regained the 6th district from Democrats with the election of Republican Rich McCormick.
 A federal judge ruled Georgia's congressional maps were illegally gerrymandered and orders the state of Georgia to redraw the maps.
 The Georgia General Assembly convened to pass legislation to establish new congressional maps to be used in future elections until 2032 (when the new maps will be adopted to reflect changes in the 2030 United States census); Governor Brian Kemp signed the legislation.